Emerging in the 1980s, softshells bridged the gap between waterproof hardshell jackets and highly breathable fleece mid-layers.

-As the name suggests, two layer softshells use a construct of two fabrics that are bonded together.
-Generally speaking, the outer layer is there to keep the elements out whilst the inner layer is used to move moisture away from the body and provide varying amounts of insulation.
+Two layer softshells use two fabrics that are bonded together.
+Generally speaking, the outer layer is there to keep the elements out, whilst the inner layer is used to move moisture away from the body and provide varying amounts of insulation.
 By specifying the bonding process, our designers can further control the garment’s performance, namely its resistance to wind and water.

 Within our range, the Vapour-Rise range is a good example of a two layer softshell.
 Designed in the 90s by Rab Carrington to be the ultimate all-in-one mountain system, Vapour-Rise excels across the mountain, offering all-in-one temperature regulation, exemplary moisture management, and increased protection from the elements.
 Its ability to maintain comfort over a wide range of conditions, allows you to put a layer on and keep it on all day – whatever the weather, activity, or intensity.

-You may have noticed whilst reading this guide that we haven't been talking about waterproof membranes much.
+You may notice that we don't talk about waterproof membranes much.

-Well that’s because, apart from one edge case, the Kinetic Plus jacket, we do not use membranes in our softshell jackets.
+Well, that’s because we don't use waterproof membranes in our softshell jackets.
 Whilst they are fantastic at keeping you dry, waterproof membranes actually inhibit breathability and wicking.
-The primary purpose of a softshell is to provide protection from the wind whilst allowing excess moisture vapour to escape while taking part in aerobic exercise, not to be used as a waterproof outer layer.
+The primary purpose of a softshell is to provide protection from the wind whilst allowing excess moisture vapour to escape while taking part in high-output exercise.
+Not to be used as a waterproof outer layer.
 The absence of membranes is the reason why we coat our softshells with a Durable Water Repellent finish (DWR), in order to give the user a moderate level of water-resistance from the very occasional shower.

 A good softshell should provide a comfortable microclimate in which to operate.
 The balance between the garment’s wind-resistance, water-resistance and breathability is key and can vary greatly between products.
 In general, the more breathable a product is, the less weather resistant it tends to be.

 We tune the wind and water resistance of our softshells by varying how tightly the outer fabric of the garment is woven.
-In 2 layer garments we can also adjust the bonding process.
+In two layer garments, we can also adjust the bonding process.

 Wind resistance is an important factor in maintaining the user’s core temperature.
 Managing the effects of wind-chill will be a higher priority for some users than others, so it is worth taking it into account.

-In the technical specifications of our softshell garments, you will notice a value expressed as CC or CFM this relates to how wind resistant the garment is, with a higher number denoting less resistance to wind.
-It is typical for such a measurement to indicate that the garment is more breathable, but the nature of softshells means that there will always be exceptions to the rule – so if you are not sure, ask.
+In the technical specifications of some of our softshell garments, you will notice a value expressed as CC or CFM this relates to how wind resistant the garment is, with a higher number denoting less resistance to wind.
+It is typical for such a measurement to indicate that the garment is more breathable, but the nature of softshells means that there will always be exceptions to the rule – so if you are not sure, ask us.

-Softshells will offer some protection against rain, but we do not refer to softshells as being waterproof, rather water-resistant.
+Softshells will offer some protection against rain, but our softshells are not waterproof, rather water-resistant.

-After prolonged use you may find that the DWR’s performance begins to diminish.
+After prolonged use you will find that the DWR’s performance begins to diminish.
 This can be refreshed by applying a DWR treatment after washing.
 For full instructions see our care section.